ICC Men's T20I Team Rankings

 The ICC Men's T20I Team Rankings is an international Twenty20 cricket rankings system of the International Cricket Council.
-After every T20I match, the two teams involved receive points based on a mathematical formula.
+After every Twenty20 International (T20I) match, the two teams involved receive points based on a mathematical formula.
 The total of each team's points total is divided by the total number of matches to give a rating, and all teams are ranked on a table in order of rating.
-According to the ICC website, "teams will need to play six matches against other teams in the previous three to four years to remain in the rankings table."
+Teams need to have played at least eight T20I matches in the previous three to four years to remain in the rankings table.

-India currently leads the ICC Men's T20I Team Rankings as of 01 February 2023.
+World Champions India currently lead the ICC Men's T20I team rankings, a position they have held since 21 February 2022.